karolinasuska/WishListApp/README.md

 # ✨Wish List App

-Wish List App is a simple application built in Kotlin for the Android platform that helps users track their wishes and shopping goals.
+**Wish List App** is a simple Android application built with Kotlin that helps you track your wishes and shopping goals.
+It uses **Room Database** to store data, ensuring smooth management and fast performance.

 **🚀Main features**:
-- Adding new items to the wish list.
+- Add new items to the wish list.
-- Editing and deleting existing items.
+- Edit and delete existing items.
-- Marking items as completed.
+- Mark items as completed.
 - User-friendly interface for easy navigation.

 &nbsp;